 Hong Kong is just hills and sea.
 On a couple of islands, mankind has managed to carve out space for itself.
-So every time you walk in Hong Kong, you are either climbing the hill or coming down.
+So every time you walk in the city, you are either climbing the hill or coming down.
 There are very few flat surfaces.

 Finally, remember Hong Kong was a British Colony till 1997 when it was handed over to China.
-So, people in Hong Kong are still in a transition state with a special status.
+So, residents are still in a transition state with a special status.
 It is an interesting time to visit them.

 Hong Kong Tourism

-I cannot really say that Hong Kong is a city designed for tourists.
+I cannot really say that the city is designed for tourists.
 However, its tourism board offices are located in the strategic places and the staff is very friendly.

-I used the Hong Kong Tourism Board website extensively for planning my trip.
+I used the Tourism Board website extensively for planning my trip.
 And to acquaint with the destination.

-I spoke to the Hong Kong Tourism person at the airport, as soon as I landed.
+I spoke to the Tourism department person at the airport, as soon as I landed.
 I shared my plan with her and she gave me all the relevant information, suggested a few changes and handed me maps and walking routes.
 Everything she told me was helpful.

-My second encounter was at Hong Kong Tourism office at Star Ferry Terminal in Kowloon.
+My second encounter was at the Tourism office at Star Ferry Terminal in Kowloon.
 I was starving – unable to find a vegetarian food place.
 The lady literally walked me to a small restaurant close by.